-Thanks for listening to my little rant, so let's talk sweet potatoes.
+So let's talk them, shall we?
 Sweet potatoes are a sensational ingredient and a must-have in my winter meals.
 They're sweet, packed with nutrients and insanely good for you.

-So yes, these Quinoa Stuffed Sweet Potatoes were a beyond perfect meal.
-They're keep me healthy, refueling me after a workout, and leaving my tummy feeling content.
+So yes friends, these Quinoa Stuffed Sweet Potatoes were a beyond perfect meal.
+They're keeping me healthy, they're making me happy, they're fueling my body with protein, carbs and tons of nutrients, and leaving my tummy feeling oh-so content.

 - 2 medium sweet potatoes